 More than 60 IDRC-supported research projects across six initiatives are studying the impact of the pandemic and developing and testing effective interventions:

-These rapid-response initiatives address urgent local needs, focus on the most vulnerable people and communities, and stay true to our commitment to invest in high-quality research and innovation in developing countries.
+These initiatives address urgent local needs, focus on the most vulnerable people and communities and stay true to our commitment to invest in high-quality research and innovation in developing countries.